FudanSELab/violationTracker/REQUIREMENT+INSTALL.md

 **Step3**: Analyze the sample code repository.

 The sample code repository is placed under the directory **icse-artifact/repo/**.
-If you want to analyze a repository other than the accompanied one, please refer to [Analyze another repository](#Analyze another repository).
+If you want to analyze a repository other than the accompanied one, please refer to [analyze another repository](#analyze-another-repository).
 Now run the script `startScan.sh` to analyze the code repository.
 The usage of the command is as follows: